A-Star100/A-Star100.github.io/README.md

 ### Maintenance
 If the site is going under heavy maintenance or repetitive changes that will disrupt deployment, you will see a message that says: "Site is going under maintenance", by using another Git branch as a publishing source.
 Why not just use the branch for the old, unchanged version of the site, you ask?
 That is a good choice, but I'll have to update both, and merging both may result in unwanted changes that I'd rather not do.
 So that's why.
+Also, it'll be annoying for users when they get comfortable with a new layout and an old one comes up.
+It is better to just tell them the site is under maintenance :)
 Anyway, thanks!